skip to Main Content

 The Cost of Getting Divorced in San Diego

-The first thing to consider is whether the divorce is contested or uncontested.
-An uncontested divorce is one in which both parties agree on all the terms of the divorce, such as the division of property and child custody.
-An uncontested divorce is typically less expensive than a contested divorce because it requires less legal work and court appearances.
+The cost of a divorce in San Diego can vary.
+First and foremost, is the divorce contested or uncontested?
+An uncontested divorce is one where both parties agree on everything, property division and child custody.
+An uncontested divorce is cheaper than a contested divorce because less legal work and court appearances.

-Who Pays for a Divorce?
+Why Pays for a Divorce?

 In general, both parties are responsible for paying for their own attorney fees and court costs.
 However, there are certain circumstances where one party may be ordered to pay some or all of the other party’s attorney fees and costs.
 This can happen when one party has significantly more financial resources than the other or when one party has acted in bad faith during the divorce process.